 - MyMoney.gov: This is the federal government’s website for personal finance education.
 It has various personal finance resources and tools, including teaching curricula for parents and teachers.

 - Presidential Declarations: United States has recognized April as financial literacy month since 2003 and governments since have striven to draw attention to the nation’s financial literacy deficit by spreading awareness during this month.

-- Mandatory Public School Personal Finance Education: Alabama, Arizona, Georgia, Idaho, Iowa, Michigan, Mississippi, Missouri, New Hampshire, New Jersey, New York, North Carolina, North Dakota, Ohio, South Carolina, Tennessee, Texas, Utah and Virginia have all made financial literacy a mandatory part of their public school curricula.
+- Mandatory Public School Personal Finance Education: Alabama, Arizona, Georgia, Idaho, Kentucky, Iowa, Michigan, Mississippi, Missouri, New Hampshire, New Jersey, New York, North Carolina, North Dakota, Ohio, South Carolina, Tennessee, Texas, Utah and Virginia have all made financial literacy a mandatory part of their public school curricula.

 - State-sponsored Personal Finance Initiatives: The Iowa Financial Literacy Program is designed to bring financial literacy education to every public school in the state.
 Wisconsin also boasts a program that gives students and educators access to personal finance resource and disseminates performance-based grants.

 - Take Charge America: The University of Arizona is home to the Take Charge Institute for Personal Finance Education and Research, which plans to use its research-oriented outreach programs to advance personal finance education programs and policy

 We can also expect financial education to become an increasingly important part of higher education in the United States, as studies of the potential benefits of such programs have been conducted by the likes of the American Association of State Colleges and Universities.